Erythroxylum/herbarium-spectra/README.md

 ## Data

-### Archived data downloads can be accessed via the Plant Diversity and Ecology collection in Harvard Dataverse: https://doi.org/10.7910/DVN/LXPHBC
+Archived data downloads can be accessed via the Plant Diversity and Ecology collection in Harvard Dataverse: https://doi.org/10.7910/DVN/LXPHBC

-## The archive contains herbarium spectral files, metadata, and processed tabular spectra files with metadata.
+The archive contains herbarium spectral files, metadata, and processed tabular spectra files with metadata.

-## Metadata attributes are described in the NPH article and correspond to the IHerbSpec protocol.

 ### Download Herbarium data